fruitsamples/BonjourWeb/ReadMe.txt

 BonjourSupport/SimpleEditViewController.m
 View controller which allows the user to enter a small amount of text.

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS

+Version 2.8
+- Fixed bug updating cells when all services are removed during a resolve.

+Version 2.7
+- Fixed table selection bug when no services are listed.

+Version 2.6
+- Upgraded for 3.0 SDK due to deprecated APIs; in "cellForRowAtIndexPath" it now uses UITableViewCell's initWithStyle.

 Version 2.5
 - Updated for and tested with iPhone OS 2.0.
 First public release.